Boston Terrier

 About the Boston Terrier

-Standing 15 to 17 inches tall and weighing 12 to 25 pounds, the Boston Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 15 to 17 inches tall and weighing 12 to 25 pounds, the Boston Terrier is a small-sized dog.
+Their tuxedo-like black and white markings earned them the nickname 'The American Gentleman,' with the ideal pattern resembling a formal evening suit.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview